cqbent/mwraadvisory/wp-content/plugins/postmark-approved-wordpress-plugin/readme.txt

 1. Postmark WP Plugin Settings screen.

 == Changelog ==
+= v1.11.6 =
+* Updates server API token location hint in plugin settings.

+= v1.11.5 =
+* Allows using POSTMARK_API_TEST in the plugin settings for generating test send requests that aren't actually delivered.

+= v1.11.4 =
+* Fixes handling of situation where call to Postmark API results in WP_Error instead of array for response, such as during incidents of the API being offline and not returning a response.

 = v1.11.3 =
 * Fixes log page display of From/To addresses including the From/To names.
 Only email addresses will now appear in logs page, to avoid confusion, while also preserving the sanitation of email addresses before inserting into db.